McNepp/QApplicationContext/README.md

 In the previous paragraph, you could see how Q_PROPERTYs of the services were initialized using the property-names.
 <br>Now, we will show arbitrary service-properties can be configured, even if no Q_PROPERTY has been declared.
 <br>Instead of using the property-name, we'll reference the member-function that sets the value.
-<br>We use one of the various overloads of mcnepp::qtdi::propValue() in order to create a type-safe configuration-entry.
+<br>We use one of the various overloads of mcnepp::qtdi::propValue() and mcnepp::qtdi::resolveProp() in order to create a type-safe configuration-entry.
 <br>Here is an example setting the `transferTimeout` of a QNetworkAccessManager.
 This property is not declared with the Q_PROEPRTY macro,
 thus, it cannot be set using the QMetaType-system: